 You can include as many iterables as you want.
 You must specify the iterables you want to merge as arguments to the zip() function.

 The zip() method continues executing until the iterable objects are fully zipped.
 This happens when the iterables are exhausted.
 In other words, the zip() method stops when all of the possible pairs are created.

 Let’s say you have two Python lists.
 One list contains employee names and the other list contains employee numbers.
 You want to merge both lists all into an array of tuples.
 This will let you store employee names and numbers side-by-side.

 We can use the zip() function to merge our two lists.
 Here is an example program that will merge this data:

 employee_numbers = [2, 9, 18, 28] employee_names = ["Candice", "Ava", "Andrew", "Lucas"] zipped_values = zip(employee_names, employee_numbers) zipped_list = list(zipped_values) print(zipped_list)

 [('Candice', 2), ('Ava', 9), ('Andrew', 18), ('Lucas', 28)]

-Our program has created an array of tuple items, each of which contains the name of an employee, and their employee number.
+Our program has created an array of tuple items.
+Each tuple contains the name of an employee and the respective employee number.

-There is a lot going on in our code, so let’s break it down.
-On the first two lines, we declare variables that store our employee numbers and employee names.
-On the next line, we perform a zip() function that merges those two lists together and creates a new array of tuples.
+On the first two lines of our code, we declare variables that store our employee numbers and employee names.

+Next, we perform a zip() function.
+This function merges our two lists together and creates a new array of tuples.

 Our code returns the following zipped class: